pulibrary/recap/modules/cas/README.md

 Further discussion of this topic is beyond the scope of this documentation, but web hosts and system administrators should have a deep understanding of this topic to help further.

+## Integration with the "Redirect 402 to User Login" (r4032login) module
+It is often useful to have access denied pages automatically attempt to authenticate users via CAS.
+This provides a seamless login experience for your visitors when they try and access a page that is restricted.

+For example, imagine you have a Webform submission that emails site administrators a link to review submissions as they are received.
+When a logged out admin visits the link, they would normally be met with the 403 Access Denied page, but a better experience may be to instead automatically log them in via CAS.

+To enable this behavior, enable the r4032login module and configure it as such:

+1. Check the "Redirect user to the page they tried to access after login" checkbox
+1. Set the "Path to user login form" to "/cas"
+1. Set the "Destination parameter override" to "returnto"

 ## Proxy
 Initializing a CAS client as a proxy allows the client to make web service calls